inarighas/voice-transcript/README.md

 **Output**:

-- character string representing text transcription;
+- text transcription of input audio (french);
-- speech rate in word per minute;
+- Speech rate in word per minute;
-- general emotion estimation (temporarly)
+- Emotion related feature computing;

 ## Project structure

 - `app/` contains application source code.
-- `eval/` gathers some evaluation and exploratory scripts.
+- `eval/` gathers some evaluation/exploratory scripts and jupyter notebooks.
 - `tests/` is the testing files folder.
 - `samples/` contains some audio files for testing.
+- `libs/` contains mainly some audio processing (feature extractions) helpers
+- `demo/` contains a streamlit interface that runs the service internaly and shows result on a webpage.

+## Running the demo

+- Make sure all dependencies are installed (see Dependencies section),
+- Run `streamlit demo/interactive_app.py`,
+- Open in your favourite browser (tested on firefox and Chromium) the generated (localhost) link if not opened automatically.

 ## Runnig the service